seanrayment/forge-server-installer/README.md

 # forge-server-installer
-An installer script for minecraft forge and any mod requirements
+An installer script for the minecraft forge modded server